-While public schooling is available, these schools often lack resources and the standard of education is variable.
+While public schooling is available, these schools often lack resources and the standard of education varies.
 Most expat parents opt for private and international schools.

 The primary language of instruction for many private schools in Botswana is English, although there might be dedicated Setswana classes.
 These schools are known as English-medium schools.

 Botswana also offers higher education opportunities at several universities and technical colleges.
-Nursing and teaching vocational courses post-secondary school are also available.
+Nursing and teaching vocational courses after secondary school are also available.

 Public schools in Botswana